-There are many reasons for fathers experiencing divorce or separation to join a group.
-Some need support when things get tough; some feel isolated and need to connect with other fathers; some need information or new tools; and others simply need to share a laugh with like-minded dads.
+Everyone needs support when things get tough; some dads feel isolated and need to connect with other fathers; some need information or new tools; and others simply need to share a laugh with like-minded dads.

 The idea is for fathers to have a space where they can share experiences, challenges and information with other dads.
 It provides opportunities for brainstorming, problem-solving and developing effective ways of dealing with post-separation.

 Do I need to come to every group session?

 While we welcome attendance at any session, we recommend that you attend as many sessions as possible to maximize support and build a solid foundation for your post-separation life.
 There will also be guest speakers and a Holiday Party!